springbird123/Flight_review_api/README.md

 ## R8	Describe your projects models in terms of the relationships they have with each other

+- User: Represents a user of the application.
+Each user can have multiple reviews associated with them.
+A user can create, update, and delete their own reviews.
+The User model also has an admin flag which determines whether the user has administrative privileges.

+- Review: Represents a review left by a user for a particular flight.
+Each review is associated with one user and one flight.
+A review can be created, updated, and deleted by the user who left the review, or an admin.

+- Flight: Represents a flight in the airline.
+Each flight has multiple reviews associated with it.
+A flight can be searched by departure and arrival airports or by flight number.
+Flights can be added by users, but can only be updated, and deleted by an admin.

+- Airport: Represents an airport that can be used as a departure or arrival airport for a flight.

+In terms of relationships, the User model has a one-to-many relationship with the Review model, as each user can have multiple reviews associated with them, but each review can only be associated with one user.

+The Review model has a many-to-one relationship with both the Flight and User models.
+This is defined by the flight and user relationships in the Review model, which use the back_populates parameter to reference the reviews relationship in the Flight and User models, respectively.
+The cascade parameter is also used to specify that when a Flight or User is deleted, all associated Reviews should also be deleted.

+The Flight model has a one-to-many relationship with the Review model, as each flight can have multiple reviews associated with it, but each review can only be associated with one flight.

+The Flight model also has a many-to-one relationship with the Airport model, where each flight has a departure airport and an arrival airport.
+This is defined by the departure_airport and arrival_airport relationships, which use the foreign_keys parameter to specify the foreign key columns in the Flight table that correspond to the Airport table.

 ## R9	Discuss the database relations to be implemented in your application